+Welcome to Monona Grove School Nutrition.
 Our department offers school meals each day to our students.
-A morning Nutrition Break is offered in the classroom in our three elementary schools.
+Breakfast in the Classroom is offered in our three Elementary schools at the start of each school day.
 Breakfast is served prior to the start of school days in Glacial Drumlin and Monona Grove High schools.
 Lunch is offered to students on full days of school in all of our five schools.
-In addition to the meals served some a la carte items are available for purchase in grades 7-12.
+In additional to the meals served some a la carte items are available for purchase in grades 7-12.
 Meals offered at school meet state and federal requirements based on the USDA Dietary Guidelines.
 Following these guidelines ensures that meals are healthy and well-balanced and provide students all the nutrition they need to succeed at school.

 Free and Reduced priced meals are available to households who qualify for these benefits.
 If you choose to apply please complete a Free/Reduced Meal Application form.
 These forms can be found on this website or picked up at the District Office or any of the school offices.